anubsinha/FocusNext/README.md

 ### Your Schedule, Always in Sight
 Stay on track without switching windows or checking your calendar.
-Focus Next reads your schedule and displays:
+FocusNext reads your schedule and displays:

 Your current task with a countdown timer
 The next upcoming task with its start time